enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 Thus, _when starting a net traversal at the root, we enter through main ports and exit through auxiliary ports_.
 This is known as _phase 1_ of the lazy evaluation algorithm.

-While walking the net, if we ever enter a node through one of its auxiliary ports, we may no longer in the initial tree.
+While walking the net, if we ever enter a node through one of its auxiliary ports, we may no longer be in the initial tree.
 However, we may be going back up the tree instead of going down.
 For example,

 #post.canvas(caption: "A walk reentering the initial tree", {